matomo-org/developer-documentation/docs/marketplace.md

 View a [plugin.json sample here](https://raw.github.com/tsteur/piwik-livetab-plugin/master/plugin.json)

-#### Creating a Readme.md
+#### Creating a README.md

-The Readme.md is used to make your plugin page in the Marketplace useful.
+The README.md is used to make your plugin page in the Marketplace useful.
-Each plugin should have a readme file named Readme.md that adheres to the Piwik plugin readme file standard.
+Each plugin should have a readme file named README.md that adheres to the Piwik plugin readme file standard.

 View a [README.md sample here](https://raw.github.com/tsteur/piwik-livetab-plugin/master/README.md)

 The Readme file is written in Markdown format.
-You may define the sections "Description", "Installation", "FAQ", "Changelog" and "Support", which will appear as category links on your Plugin page.
+You may define the sections "Description", "FAQ", "Changelog" and "Support", which will appear as category links on your Plugin page.

-### Hosting your plugin code on Github
+### Hosting your plugin code on GitHub
-Next we will publish your plugin code on a Git repository on Github:
+Next we will publish your plugin code on a Git repository on GitHub:

  * Create a new GitHub repository ([learn more](https://help.github.com/articles/create-a-repo)).
  * Push your plugin code in your repository.
 [See example repository](https://github.com/tsteur/piwik-livetab-plugin).

-Well done, your plugin is hosted on Github!
+Well done, your plugin is hosted on GitHub!

-### Setting up a WebHook for your Github Repository
+### Setting up a WebHook for your GitHub Repository

 Soon you will be able to publish the very first version of your Plugin or Theme.